rubuproject/havefun/README.md

 ## 📝 License

-MIT License - feel free to use this for personal or commercial projects.
+s for personal or commercial projects.

 ## 👨‍💻 Author